Rocket-CDS/RocketCDS/plugins/rocketcatalog/autocomplete.md

 **IsDirty:** If any of the articles in the catalog have been changed the dirty flag is activated.
 This will inform the scheduler that a rebuild of the list is required.

 **Data xPath:**  The data that is required for the list is selected by xpath.
 The easiest way to find the required xpath is to look on the article admin, if the designer has included the display XML button or at the "AdminDetail.cshtml" template that is being used.
 You can also look at the XML in the database.
 Muliple xpath field can be entered.
-The delimiter can also be specified to split the test into words.
+The delimiter can also be specified to split the text into words.

 **Reset Button:**  This will recreate the data list.
 (Unchecking the cache checkbox and saving will clear the data list)

-NOTE: The "AdminDetail.cshtml" part of the Admin AppTheme which is defined in the system configuration that is accessed vis the admin portal.
+NOTE: The "AdminDetail.cshtml" part of the Admin AppTheme which is defined in the system configuration that is accessed via the admin portal.

 ## Adding the Textbox to the Template